-An employee has the right to submit written objections about her or herhis or her performance, and may have such objections documented in her or herhis or her personnel file.
+An employee has the right to submit written objections about his or her performance, and may have such objections documented in his or her personnel file.

 When a performance evaluation is recorded in the personnel file of an employee, a copy of such evaluation, together with any related attachments shall be given to the employee.